 While any legal case can become complicated, complex civil litigation cases are on a whole other level.
-Complex civil litigation is not only time and labor-intensive, but it also involves sophisticated legal and factual issues.
+Complex civil litigation isn’t only time and labor-intensive, but it also involves sophisticated legal and factual issues.
 These types of cases often involve multiple parties and lawyers, large sums of money, lengthy trials, numerous expert witnesses, complex subject matters, and so on.

 Considering the complicated nature of these kinds of cases, it is essential that you work with seasoned attorneys that have extensive knowledge of the law, impeccable negotiation skills, outstanding trial presence, the right connections, and the capability and resources to handle voluminous electronic discovery.